-All Sweetree honeys are packaged in glass jars, our propolis in glass bottles, we use paper bags instead of plastic at the markets and we are currently investigating compostable pouches for our bee pollen.
+All Sweetree honeys are packaged in glass jars, our propolis in glass bottles, our bee pollen is available in glass jars and we have always used paper bags instead of plastic at the markets.
 We still have lots of work to do but we are getting better!

-I believe that if everyone just starts somewhere and does a little bit (e.g. saying no to supermarket plastic bags) it will make a big difference to the future of our earth.
+I believe that if everyone just starts somewhere and does a little bit (e.g. saying no to a straw) it will make a big difference to the future of our earth.
 It can be really hard to take on new behaviours and even harder with our busy lifestyles these days.
-I found it easier to start by following a few organised challenges like 'Plastic Free July' and 'Recycle Week', I just stared out small and now many of those behaviours that I found hard are now automatic.
+I found it easier to start by following a few organised challenges like 'Plastic Free July' and 'Recycle Week', I just started out small and now many of those behaviours that I found hard are now automatic.

-I've recently come across a new challenge which I'm keen to try.
-It's called the 'OSOF (Our Seas Our Future) Sustainable Me Challenge'.
+'OSOF (Our Seas Our Future) Sustainable Me Challenge' is a great way to start!
 Each month this year we will be challenged to test out an environmentally friendly behaviour that in some way impacts ocean health.
 It gives us the challenge to try something new for the month and decide if we want to adopt it more in our lives.
-January's challenge was to stay away from one use plastic and styrofoam when eating out.
-The current February challenge is to drive less, this also coincides with Aotearoa Bike Challenge.
-Driving less could be interesting for us considering we live on a busy rural road!
-But I'm keen to think outside the square, one way I could drive less is to share with the neighbours in getting our kids to and from school.

 OSOF say "Give it a go for one month and see if you like it.
 If it’s something you can get on board with, great!
 Adopt it as part of your regular routine.
 If it’s a behavior that doesn’t work for you, that’s ok.
 After 12 months and 12 activities, you just might have a few new actions to add to your sustainability portfolio.
 If possible, rope a couple of friends or family members into participating with you.
 The more support you have, the more likely you are to keep up with the behaviours for a full month – enough time to decide whether or not it’s something you can take up for the long term."